Tianyihu212/Tianyihu212/README.md

 ## Hi there, I am Tianyi Hu (TU Berlin-as) 👋

-> (Hier ist Tianyi Hu, und studiere ich Automotive Systems im Tu Berlin.👋)
+> (Hier ist Tianyi Hu, und studiere ich Automotive Systems im Tu Berlin.👋 And now i working on a logistics company for a projektleiter in Bremen, Germany.
+At the same time i making some projekts about image retrieval as well as image recoginition.
+I hope can share with us.)

 Here is my **Machine Learning** and **Content-Based image retrieval** projects:
 > (Hier sind meine **Machine Learning**- und **CBIR**-Projekte:)